DeathGumi/Food-Truck-Finder/README.md

 - [ ] Reformat a little make page look better (different fonts) / See what to add or remove
     - [ ] Still need to fix modal make look better
     - [ ] Maybe change the color of the font
-    - [ ] Forgot to add open and closed to the map
+    - [x] Forgot to add open and closed to the map
+    - [x] added tag for cusine
+    - [x] added busyness indicator